/images/resources/tutorials/integration/tutorials-apigee.png

 OAuth Proxy Output

 At runtime, the OAuth Proxy processes cookies in incoming requests from SPAs.
 On success it rewrites the HTTP request, setting the access token in the HTTP authorization header.
-You can then route the access token to the target API, which uses it for authorization.
+The target API then receives a JWT access token in the standard way and can use it for its authorization.

 Conclusion